linwenchao/mongoid-lookup/README.md

 Simple Lookup
 -------------

-An ideal use for Mongoid::Lookup is cross-model search, as in the Facebook search box which returns Users, Groups, Pages, Topics, etc.
+An ideal use for Mongoid::Lookup is cross-model search, i.e. the Facebook search box which returns Users, Groups, Pages, Topics, etc.

 To begin, define a collection to use as a root for your lookup: